BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 > For example, if your Master Agent account is alloted Nu.100,000 in Sales Credit Limit and you have 5 sub-agents, you can provide each with Nu.20,000 credit limit.
 This enables your sub-agents to sell up to 20,000 in tickets before they have to remit their sales receipts to you.

-If your account is enabled to pay prizes, you can use one of the following source of funds

 - **Deposit Receipt Limit**